Skinz3/Legends/Readme.md

 ## Contacts

-  You can contact me : leafburst60@gmail.com, discord : Skinz#1128
+  You can contact me : Discord : Skinz#1128